johnson37/johnson37.github.io/Opensource/Linux/Linux1.0/tcp.md

 }
 ```

-** In client side, we receive the ack and do not change state.
-It is a little different with Protocol Definition **
+** In client side we receive the ack and do not change state.
+It is a little different with Protocol Definition**
 ```c
 int
 tcp_rcv(struct sk_buff *skb, struct device *dev, struct options *opt,